TheOdinProject/curriculum/nodeJS/authentication/session_based_authentication.md

 <div class="lesson-note lesson-note--warning" markdown="1">

-#### Warning: Timing attacks
+#### Timing attacks

 Why does the `POST /login` middleware force `argon2.verify` to run even when no user is found in our database?
 Why can't we just early return if no user found?

-Just like with [using generic login error messages](#warning-use-generic-login-error-messages), we don't want to reveal that a username is valid and only the corresponding password is incorrect.
+Just like with [using generic login error messages](#use-generic-login-error-messages), we don't want to reveal that a username is valid and only the corresponding password is incorrect.
 If no user is found and we return early, then the server will respond quicker than if it had to verify the password against a hash (`argon2.verify` is already designed to account for timing attacks).
 Attackers could use this timing difference to determine whether a username exists or not, allowing them to focus their efforts on certain usernames - a timing attack.

 You don't need to know all the details of specific attack techniques but in this case, it doesn't take much to ensure that the same process always runs regardless of whether a user exists or not.